savoirfairelinux/redmine-subtask-overview-enhanced/README.md

 Configuration procedure
 -----------------------

-There's no special configuration to do, but you can customise a little.

-But if you want specially that the "Spent time" values appears in subtask overview, you must enable it in `Project -> Settings -> Modules`, once there, you can check the "spent hours in subtasks" checkbox then save.
+If you want specially that the "Spent time" values appears in subtask overview, you must enable it in `Project -> Settings -> Modules`, once there, you can check the "spent hours in subtasks" checkbox then save.
 The reason why it is enabled per-project, is because for possible performances issues for huge loaded Redmine instances (database joins and summations for every subtasks showed).

+After this, there's no special configuration to do, but you can customise a little.

 For instance, you can choose to show the subtask overview header or hide it, it is disabled by default.